What is in this leaflet

 Adults

-- If you are being treated for nr-AxSpA and Brenzys® has no effect on your condition within 12 weeks, your doctor may tell you to stop using this medicine.
+The recommended dose for adults is 50 mg per week, injected under the skin.
+Your doctor may determine a different frequency at which to inject Brenzys.
+If you are being treated for psoriasis, your doctor may prescribe a higher dose of Brenzys when you first begin your treatment.
+If you are being treated for nr-AxSpA and Brenzys has no effect on your condition within 12 weeks, your doctor may tell you to stop using this medicine.

 Children

-Brenzys® is not indicated for use in children less than 18 years of age.
+Brenzys is not indicated for use in children less than 18 years of age.
 Other etanercept products are available for use in children.

-You should continue to inject Brenzys® for as long as your doctor recommends.
+You should continue to inject Brenzys for as long as your doctor recommends.

 Never inject more than the dose recommended by your doctor.